SpektraSystems/Check-Point-Labs/README.md

 4. You can use toolbar items to start/restart/stop the server.
  ![](images/image15.png)

  > Please note that these operation might take 5 to 10 minutes to complete.
-You can view the status in the Azure portal.
+Please wait for few minutes before trying to take remote access of the server.

+ # Contact for Support

+ Please reach out to your instructor for any support.
+If you've any lab environment related issues or questions, you/your instructor can reach via email on cloudlabs-support@spektrasystems.com